qzane/qzane.github.io/_posts/2016-12-03-3D-Scene-Reconstruction-of-Monocular-Photos.md

 layout: post
 title: 3D Scene Reconstruction of A Single Monocular Photos by Estimating the Orientation of Rectangles
 ---
-This is just part of my undergraduate thesis about "Scene Understanding for Robots" which is still under constrction, so that this post may seem unfinished.
-I'm sorry for that, but you are always welcomed to contact me[AT]qzane.com for details if you are interested.

 # Demo
 ![Demo](/images/161208-3d-reconstruction-mix.jpg "Demo")  <br>